Symphony No. 51 (Haydn)

 Sometimes described as "a concertante piece featuring the two horns, which are given parts of staggering difficulty."
 The second, slow, movement contains high notes for the first horn (including a written F6 for horn in E♭) and very low notes for the second horn.
-The third movement contains an even higher note for horn, a written C6 for horn in B♭ alto (sounding as B♭5), which is one of the highest notes ever written for horn.
+The third movement contains an even higher note for horn, a written C6 for horn in B♭ alto (sounding as B♭5), one of the highest notes ever written for horn.
 Heartz has noted the character of the fourth movement as reminiscent of the French rondeau.
 The first contrasting section is an oboe solo in E♭ major and the second contrasting section is fortissimo and in G minor.